intel/iot-js-api/README.md

 <dd>A string which will be passed to <code>require()</code> in order to load the OCF device that will serve as the server.</dd>

 <dt><code>callbacks</code></dt>
 <dd>An optional hash containing callbacks to call upon test events.
 The names and semantics of the callbacks are the same as http://api.qunitjs.com/category/callbacks/.
+The callbacks will be called in the context of the <code>QUnit</code> object.
 Information will be nicely formatted and printed to standard ouput by default.</dd>

 <dt><code>tests</code></dt>
 <dd>An optional array containing the list of tests to run.
 By default all tests will be run.</dd>